majestic53/micro-xml/README.markdown

 ###Parsing attributes from nodes

 Due to the restriction that nodes only contain unique attribute names, only one occurance of any given attribute is expected per node.
-Therefore, finding attributes can be done through a simple search by calling the function ``` get_attribute_by_name() ```, as shown below.
+Therefore, finding attributes can be done through a simple search by calling the function ``` get_attribute_by_name(<name>, <attr>) ```, as shown below.
 ```cpp
 node_list lst = doc.get_nodes_by_name("contact"); // retrieve a list of contact nodes
 for(size_t i = 0; i < lst.size(); ++i) {